Theophylact I, Count of Tusculum: Biography

+The origins of Theophylact are unknown and debated.
+He might have been descended from Theophylact, who was the son of Pope John VIII's nomenclator Gregory.
+This Theophylact was initially aligned with Pope Formosus, but later supported anti-Formosus leaders.

 Theophylact was the hereditary count of Tusculum, a small hill town near the vicinity of Rome.
 He is mentioned for the first time in a document of 901 as palatine iudex (palace judge, or leader of the militia) of Emperor Louis the Blind.
 He remained in Rome, commanding a group of soldiers after the emperor's return to Provence in 902, and was prominent in the overthrow of Antipope Christopher in January 904, whom he very likely ordered to be killed whilst in prison later that year.
 Theophylact formed an alliance with Duke Alberic I of Spoleto, and with their combined backing, Pope Sergius III was elected in Christopher's place.
 During his pontificate, Theophylact became Sergius’ sacri palatii vestararius and magister militum, effectively seizing control of the city.
 He was also granted other honorific titles, such as senator, glorissimus dux, and dominus urbis.

 Sometime between the end of Sergius III's pontificate and the start of John X's, Theophylact was elected the head of Rome, under the centuries-old title of Roman consul by the city's nobility.
-As per the ancient office, this must have been for a year only, as in 915, he is referred to as a senator only, although first among the listed nobility.
+Like the ancient office, this consulship must have been for a year only, as in 915, he is referred to as a senator only, although first among the listed nobility.
 In this capacity, Theophylact was able to dominate the papal electoral process, with all popes until his death in 925 chosen after he had hand-picked them.